-The lack of a systematic identification processes for vulnerable applicants has been described as especially problematic in the context of the airport procedure by NGOs (see

-Border procedure (border and transit zones).
+The lack of a systematic identification processes for vulnerable applicants has been subject to recurring criticism from NGOs and international organisations, and described as especially problematic in the context of the airport procedure by NGOs (see Border procedure (border and transit zones)).
 With the exception of unaccompanied children, the BAMF does not collect statistics on the number of vulnerable persons applying for asylum in Germany.